cadrian/jsonref/README.md

 JSON is well and good, but it has one shortcoming: the management of object references.
 When you have to serialize an object graph, with object cycles, JSON is lost.

-My client needed to serialize such a graph.
+I needed to serialize such a graph.
 So I wrote a JSON extension, dubbed "JSON/R" (JSON with references).

 I wanted the parser to stay as pretty as the standard JSON's (see a previous article), with the same property: a parser with no backtrack.